Geriatric Social Work Education Consortium

 - University of Southern California

-As one of ten Centers of Excellence/field placement opportunities (see full list below), Partners in Care is a founding partner in this collaboration of universities and agencies facilitating the GSWEC program.
+As one of twelve Centers of Excellence/field placement opportunities, Partners in Care is the lead-founding partner in this collaboration of universities and agencies facilitating the GSWEC program.
 During GSWEC’s inception, Partners in Care administered the grants funded by The John A. Hartford and Archstone Foundations to implement and coordinate the program, strengthen geriatric social work education and increase social workers’ competency in the field of aging.

 AltaMed Health Services – www.altamed.org